 HR requires work-study students to submit a Personal Data Form to the department hiring them.

 - The department will upload the personal data form, and enter all hiring information (such as hourly rate and supervisor) at https://www.northwestern.edu/myhr/forms/document-submission.html

 - In addition, first-time hires (students who have never been paid through the NU Payroll system) are required to complete an I-9 (Employment Eligibility Verification) before the department submits the request for processing.

 Once a student is hired, the employer and employee should determine a mutually convenient work schedule.
 See Set Wages and Hours for more information on this process.
 Work-Study students may generally work from the Monday of the first week of classes through the last day of final examinations in June, including breaks.

 The maximum amount of hours that a student can work is 15 hours per week.
 Students scheduled during winter and spring break may work full-time; however, pay for overtime hours (any time over forty hours per week) is not permitted on work-study funds.
 Employers must pay these hours from their own account.
-The Federal Work-Study Program cannot pay for any work in excess of 15 hours a week.
 Please remember that money earned during vacation periods counts towards a student's earnings limit.
 The Federal Work-Study Program is intended to help students offset the cost of their educational program, not to replace employees in the work place.